jbcodeforce/flink-studies/docs/index.md

 The file needs to be accessible from the Task manager container: so mounting the same filesystem to both container helps to access the jar for the java class and the potential file to be used to process the data.

-See [this programming examples note](#programming.md).
+See [this programming note](#programming.md) for other dataflow examples.
 [Operators](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/)) transform one or more DataStreams into a new DataStream.
 Programs can combine multiple transformations into sophisticated dataflow topologies.

 ## Example of standalone job compose file